Cannabis Dispensary Scale Buying Guide

 (a division is the number of increments the scale offers... how many units of resolution in the total capacity)

-Most states, including California, Colorado and Washington accept scales that are NTEP Class ll approved to 0.1 g.
-The Vibra AJ-1200 is an ideal balance for dispensaries in those states.
-The AJ-320 and SJ-420 are great options when NTEP Class ll approved to 0.01 g is required.
 You should also consider connectivity, which refers to the ability of the scale to connect to a computer, printer or other peripheral device.
-All of the scales on our Medical Cannabis Dispensary web page have an RS232 port and/or other options for communication to the popular Marijuana Software programs.
+Many of the scales on our Medical Cannabis Dispensary web page have an RS232 port and/or other options for communication to the popular Marijuana Software programs.